ashuppal/ashuppal.github.io/reading-notes/Class 201 Reading Notes.md

    6. Give an example of when a Loop is useful in JavaScript.
   We can use loop for various purposes.
 One example can be: if the input provided by the user is less than 10 then display the answer otherwise keep adding/subtracting numbers.

+ ***Read class 04***

+   ***Creating Hyperlinks***

+   1. To create a basic link, we wrap text or other content inside what element?
+      To create a basic link, we wrap text or other content inside `<a>`element.

+   2. The href attribute contains what information?
+      It contains the web address.

+   3. What are some ways we can ensure links on our pages are accessible to all readers?
+      One of the best accessibility aids a screen reader user can have is an excellent content structure with headings, paragraphs, lists, etc.
+      You should use clear language that is not overly complex and doesn't use unnecessary jargon or slang terms.
+      You should give meaningful text labels, give text alternatives.

+   ***CSS Layout***

+  1.What is meant by “normal flow”?
+   Normal Flow is the way that Block and Inline elements are displayed on a page before any changes are made to their layout.
+The flow is essentially a      set of things that are all working together and know about each other in your layout.

+  2.What are a few differences between block-level and inline elements?
+   Block elements always start from a new line.
+Inline elements never start from a new line.
+   Block elements cover space from left to right as far as it can go.
+Inline elements only cover the space as bounded by the tags in the HTML element.

+  3.___ positioning is the default for every html element.
+   Static positoning is the default for every html element.

+  4.Name a few advantages to using absolute positioning on an element.
+   Absolute positioning takes elements out of the regular document flow while also affecting the layout of the other elements on the page.
+   This is a very powerful type of positioning that allows you to place any page element exactly where you want it.

+  5.What is a key difference between fixed positioning and absolute positioning?
+   Absolute positioning fixes an element in place relative to its nearest positioned ancestor.
+Fixed positioning elements are fixed with respect to the      viewport.

+   ***Learn JS***

+  1.Describe the difference between a function declaration and a function invocation.

+    When we declared functions, they are not executed immediately.
+They are saved for later use, and will be executed later, when they are called upon which is known as invoking a function.

+  2.What is the difference between a parameter and an argument?

+    The values that are declared within a function when the function is called are known as an argument.
+Whereas, the variables that are defined when the     function is declared are known as a parameter.

+   ***Pair programming***
+   Pick 2 benefits to pair programming and reflect on how these benefits could help you on your coding journey.

+   Engaged collaboration : With engaged collaboration the coding experience is more engaging and both programmers are more focused than if they were       working alone.
+   Job interview readiness : Pair programming will help you get ready for a job interview as it will improve your technical communication and confidence to explain your code.

    ### Things I want to know more about
   Learn website design in depth.
   Javascript OOP